CSV Template Structure (Edit existing items)

 • Ensure headers match the template exactly.

-All empty value in any editable attribute will overwrite and clear the existing value.
+Note: All empty values in any editable attribute will overwrite and clear the existing value.

 Editable Attributes and Constraints